 - MORTLOCK McCORMACK LAW LIMITED

 Mortlock McCormack Law Limited trades as a company.
-A person referred to as a partner indicates the person is a leader in the business.
-Details of the directors of Mortlock McCormack Law Limited can be found on the Companies Office.
+A person referred to as a Principal indicates the person is a leader in the business.
+Details of the directors of Mortlock McCormack Law Limited can be found on the Companies Office website.

 These terms apply to any transaction whether or not we send you another copy of them.
 We are entitled to change these terms from time to time, in which case we will display our amended terms on our website.
 New Zealand law governs our relationship with you and New Zealand courts have non-exclusive jurisdiction.